Cosys-Lab/Cosys-AirSim/docs/gpulidar.md

 Parameter                    | Description
 -----------------------------| ------------
+NumberOfChannels             | Number of channels/lasers of the lidar.
+When set to 1 it will act as a 2D horizontal LiDAR and will use the VerticalFOVUpper value as the vertical angle to scan.
-NumberOfChannels             | Number of channels/lasers of the lidar Range                        | Range, in meters MeasurementsPerCycle         | amount of measurements in one full cycle (horizontal resolution) RotationsPerSecond           | Rotations per second
+Range                        | Range, in meters MeasurementsPerCycle         | amount of measurements in one full cycle (horizontal resolution) RotationsPerSecond           | Rotations per second